drduh/macOS-Security-and-Privacy-Guide/README.md

 With much of the cryptographic operations happening [efficiently in hardware](https://software.intel.com/en-us/articles/intel-advanced-encryption-standard-aes-instructions-set/), the performance penalty for FileVault is not noticeable.

-The security of FileVault greatly depends on the pseudo random number generator (PRNG).
+Like all cryptosystems, the security of FileVault greatly depends on the quality of the pseudo random number generator (PRNG).

 > The random device implements the Yarrow pseudo random number generator algorithm and maintains its entropy pool.
 Additional entropy is fed to the generator regularly by the SecurityServer daemon from random jitter measurements of the kernel.